Trail running injuries and how to avoid them

 It might sound obvious, but you are more likely to slip and fall if your trail running shoes don’t offer enough grip.
-When you start running trails, you need trail running shoes.
+When you start running trails, you need proper trail running shoes.
 Don’t just assume your road running trainers will suffice – they won’t.
-If you intend to run on muddy ground or down steep inclines, you’ll need shoes with a tread pattern that bites into the soft surface.
-If you’re more likely to be on slippery rocks, look for a shoe with grippy rubber soles.
+If you intend to run on muddy ground, slick surfaces or down steep inclines, you’ll need shoes with a tread pattern that bites into the soft surface.
+If you’re more likely to be on slippery rocks, look for a shoe with grippy rubber soles such as Vibram soles.

 Don’t try to run at the same pace on trails as you do on the road, especially not at the beginning.
 Road running and trail running are very different beasts.
 Trails are full of surprises – that’s all part of the attraction.
-Even if you think you know a route like the back of your hand, it will be different in the wet than it is in the dry, the undergrowth and trail-side flora will change with the seasons, and sometimes a fallen tree or swollen stream will force you to vault, leap or climb a new obstacle.
+Even if you think you know a route like the back of your hand, it will be different in the wet than it is in the dry, the undergrowth and trailside flora will change with the seasons, and sometimes a fallen tree or swollen stream will force you to vault, leap or climb a new obstacle.
 The very nature of this dynamic terrain means that a slower pace doesn’t necessarily mean easier running.
 Embrace it, but not recklessly.
+Need more guidance?
+Learn more about how to pace yourself when running.

 Running over technical terrain with rocks, vegetation and other trip hazards requires a different technique to running on even ground.
 A lazy, shuffling style with feet close to the ground will almost certainly result in a trip, so some runners new to the trails might need to actively think about picking their feet up more than they are used to.

-Deliberately seek out an area of rough terrain and practise running over it.
-Do some repeats, ten seconds is enough to start with at a brisk pace then walk back and repeat.
+Deliberately seek out an area of rough terrain and practice running over it.
+Do some repeats, 10 seconds is enough to start with at a brisk pace then walk back and repeat.
 As you get more confident you can increase the pace.
 Over time this exercise will help develop balance, agility and foot-eye coordination, and reduce the likelihood of trail running injuries from tripping and falling.

-Practise fast cadence.
+Practice fast cadence, too.
 A quicker leg turnover allows you to react faster and remain in control; while the impact forces associated with shorter steps are lower compared with taking longer strides, thus reducing the injury risk.

-No matter how well prepared you are accidents can still happen, so stay safe on the trails and be prepared just in case.
+No matter how well prepared you are accidents can still happen, so practice the basic principles of running safety.
 Run with others, or let someone know your route and don’t attempt a run that is beyond your ability level.
-If you’re going on a long run off the beaten track, take a phone, small first-aid kit and spare clothing.
+If you’re going on a long run off the beaten track, take a phone, a small first-aid kit and your best waterproof jacket.

 An experienced, competitive, fell runner and UK Athletics coach, Dave specialises in fell and mountain running.
 His personal achievements include winning the 2015 English Fell Running Championships (V50 category) and completing the Bob Graham, Paddy Buckley and Charlie Ramsay Rounds.
 He has contributed reviews and training articles to magazines including Trail Running, Outdoor Fitness and the Fellrunner magazine.
 His most embarrassing moment was having a running shoe fall apart completely while high in the Lake District fells.